Baker Memorial Hall: History

 After the war, Baker Hall then became the home of UPLB athletes and the university gymnasium.
 The Department of Human Kinetics of the College of Arts and Sciences which administers the physical education courses of the university was based there.
 The hall has a volleyball, badminton, basketball court and dance studios inside including an archery range, swimming pool and tennis court.
 It is also used for concerts, theaters, exhibits and other university events such as the graduation ball and the university convocation for freshmen.
 Starting point of fun runs held inside the campus usually starts and ends in Baker Hall.
 In 2010, the university gym was moved to a more spacious Edwin Bingham Copeland Gymnasium.
 Although PE classes are held in the new gymnasium, Baker Hall is still used for other PE classes such as swimming and tennis.

 Current plans include converting Baker Hall into a museum.
-During the term of Chancellor Rey Luis Velasco, the plan was to integrate the hall into the Mariang Makiling Eco-Tourism Village under the Tourism Master Plan.
+During the term of Chancellor Luis Rey Velasco, the plan was to integrate the hall into the Mariang Makiling Eco-Tourism Village under the Tourism Master Plan.